A guide for spiritual seekers, leaders, and companions

 It offers particular insights into the Spiritual aspects of our journey, specifically the evolution of our lifetime search for meaning, purpose and deep joy.

 Spirituality is often equated to religion and God.
-And whilst a view about God is very relevant, our journey is one of meaning-making, and maturing towards wholeness and wisdom.
+And whilst a view about God (however this is understood) is highly relevant, our journey is critically one of meaning-making, and maturing towards wholeness and wisdom.
 So, whilst religious faith has been history’s most prevalent way for people to find, construct and hold meaning about "how everything works", an atheist or agnostic can similarly progress through developmental phases, though framed in humanistic, naturalistic, or philosophical terms.
-Even when rejecting “God” language, most people still have a need for:

 A story (where we came from, where we’re going)